paul-norman/go-template-manager/README.md

 {{ var "varName" }} var value {{ end }}
 ```

-These are parsed by regular expressions and turned into a "best" guess version of what they represent *(leading / trailing spaces are always trimmed)*.
+These are parsed by regular expressions and turned into a "best-guess" version of what they represent *(leading / trailing spaces are always trimmed)*.

 **The following represents all possible types that may be declared this way:** *(no deeper nesting than is explicitly shown is currently possible)*